 If You Invested $1000 In This Stock 20 Years Ago, Here's How Much You Would Have Today

-EOG Resources (NYSE:EOG) has outperformed the market over the past 20 years by 4.59% on an annualized basis.
+Darden Restaurants (NYSE:DRI) has outperformed the market over the past 20 years by 2.03% on an annualized basis.

-Buying $1,000 In EOG: 20 years ago, an investor could have purchased 105.01 shares of EOG Resources at the time with $1,000.
-This investment in EOG would have produced an average annual return of 11.82%.
-Currently, EOG Resources has a market capitalization of $50.98 billion.
+Buying $1,000 In DRI: 20 years ago, an investor could have purchased 41.63 shares of Darden Restaurants at the time with $1,000.
+This investment in DRI would have produced an average annual return of 9.29%.
+Currently, Darden Restaurants has a market capitalization of $19.50 billion.

 Finally -- what's the point of all this?
 The key insight to take from this article is to note how much of a difference compounded returns can make in your cash growth over a period of time.